dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ### Reference_Blast_Extract.py <a name="RBE"></a>

 `Reference_Blast_Extract.py` is one of two methods for detecting and removing paralogous sequences from locus-specific fasta files.
-This method is recommended for more complex sequence records, in which each record contains multiple loci (long mtDNA fragment, whole organellar genome, etc.) or the records contain non-overlapping fragments of the same locus. `Reference_Blast_Extract.py` works by creating a BLAST database from the reference sequences, and all sequences from the fasta file are blasted to this database using the specified BLAST algorithm (*blastn, megablast, dc-megablast*).
+This method is recommended for more complex sequence records, in which some records contain multiple loci (long mtDNA fragment, whole organellar genome, etc.) or the records contain non-overlapping fragments of the same locus. `Reference_Blast_Extract.py` works by creating a BLAST database from the reference sequences, and all sequences from the fasta file are blasted to this database using the specified BLAST algorithm (*blastn, megablast,* or *dc-megablast*).
 The reference sequence set ensures that only the target region is extracted from the sequence records.
 For each sequence with a significant match, the coordinates of all BLAST hits (excluding self-hits) are merged.
 This action often results in a single interval, but non-overlapping coordinates can also be produced.
 Multiple options are provided for handling these cases, with details on this topic provided below.
 All query sequences with significant hits are extracted based on the resulting BLAST coordinates, and written to a new filtered fasta file.

 #### Basic Usage: